astrobin/astrobin/README.md

 This might take a while, especially if run against AWS.

 AstroBin is running!
 Visit http://127.0.0.1/ from your host.
+You can login with the following credentials:

-*PLEASE NOTE*: the nginx configuration in `docker/nginx.conf` is meant for a production environment.
-Feel free to tune if you change things.
+    astrobin_dev:astrobin_dev

 ## Debugging